Exams and the Academic Honor Code

 At Bowdoin, we operate with an Academic Honor Code and Social Code that students overwhelmingly respect and adhere to.
 A number of students cite its existence as an important consideration in their decision to attend the College.

 Nevertheless, instances of cheating do occur.
 Over the years, faculty members and members of the Judicial Board, which adjudicates cases of academic dishonesty, have suggested that faculty employ proactive best practices, which can support our students in making good choices and lessen the likelihood of cheating.
-Many of these practices, however, are predicated on faculty (or designated proctors) and students sharing a physical space.

 - If you use plagiarism-detection tools, inform your students - both on your syllabus and in class - that you will do so and how such tools work.